Michael-S/tempest/README.md

 is capable of spawning sandstorm apps and plumbing http traffic to them from the outside, though some http features are not yet implemented.

+## Note

+This is a fork of zenhack's Tempest.
+I don't have zenhack's understanding of Go, Sandstorm or Tempest internals, or Cap'n'Proto so I'm making this up as I go along.

 # Building

 To build tempest, you will need: